twallet/habitus/docs/LIFECYCLE.md

 **One-Time Trackings:**

 ```
-Creation → Upcoming (on specified date, value: Dismissed)
+Creation → Upcoming (earliest time on specified date, value: Dismissed)
     ↓
 Upcoming → Pending (automatic when time passes)
     ↓
+[Next reminder created if more schedule times exist]
+    ↓
 Pending → Answered (Complete: value=Completed, or Dismiss: value=Dismissed)
     ↓
-[No new reminder created - one-time reminders don't recur]
+[Next reminder created if more schedule times exist, otherwise tracking archived]
+    ↓
+[If last reminder: Tracking → Archived automatically]
 ```

 ### Key Principles

 1. Trackings must be `Running` to generate reminders
-2. New reminders are automatically created when needed (for recurring trackings)
+2. New reminders are automatically created when needed (for recurring trackings always, for one-time trackings sequentially)
-3. One-time reminders don't create new reminders when answered
+3. One-time trackings create reminders sequentially: only the next reminder is created when the current one goes pending or is answered
-4. `Answered` reminders are preserved even when tracking is archived
+4. When the last reminder of a one-time tracking is answered, the tracking is automatically archived
-5. Only one `Upcoming` reminder per tracking at any time (for recurring trackings)
+5. Only one `Upcoming` reminder per tracking at any time (for both recurring and one-time trackings)
-6. One-time trackings can have multiple `Upcoming` reminders (one per schedule time on the date)
+6. `Answered` reminders are preserved even when tracking is archived
 7. Orphaned and expired reminders are automatically handled
 8. Deleted trackings are permanently removed from the database
 9. Trackings can be converted between recurring and one-time types

+### Automatic Archiving for One-Time Trackings

+When a one-time tracking's last reminder is answered (completed or dismissed), the tracking is automatically transitioned to `Archived` state.
+This provides a clean completion state for one-time trackings without requiring manual archiving.

+**Behavior:**

+- The system checks if there are more schedule times available after a reminder is answered
+- If no more reminders can be created (all schedule times have been used), the tracking is automatically archived
+- This only applies to one-time trackings
+- The archiving happens automatically and preserves all `Answered` reminders for historical reference